HomunMage/Tools/OS/Linux/Remote RDP.md

-# Remote Desktop Access to Linux on a Secure SSH Tunnel
+# xrdp Remote Desktop Access to Linux on a Secure SSH Tunnel

 In this guide, we'll demonstrate how to securely access a Linux PC from a Windows notebook using Remote Desktop Protocol (RDP) over an SSH tunnel.
 This approach enhances security by using a non-default SSH port and restricting access to critical services.
 We’ll handle everything from setting up `xrdp` on the Linux PC to configuring SSH port forwarding via the command line.